 1. Advocate for gun safety

 Banning assault weapons, though more controversial, is also another policy worth considering.
 Despite data that proved that the ban, which was in place for 10 years, successfully decreased both the use of assault weapons and the number of mass shooting fatalities, Congress did not renew a federal ban in 2004.
-Currently, seven states and Washington, DC ban these guns, and nine states and Washington, DC ban high-capacity magazines.
-57% of the public supports this type of legislation.
+Currently, fewer than ten states ban these guns and high-capacity magazines, while 63% of the public supports this type of legislation, according to Pew Research Center.

 2. Focus on public health